Sheila (Tommy Roe song): Cover versions and parodies

-The Beatles covered the song on stage in 1962.
-On 25 October 1962, a live recording was made for the BBC radio programme Here We Go, to be broadcast the next day.
+The Beatles covered the song (with lead vocals by George Harrison) on stage in 1962.
+On October 25, 1962, a live recording was made for the BBC radio programme Here We Go, to be broadcast the next day.
 The song was never aired and the recording is now lost.
 An amateur taping was made at the Star Club in Hamburg in December of that same year.
 This version was ultimately published in 1977, on the bootleg recording Live! at the Star-Club in Hamburg, Germany; 1962.

 French female singer Annie Chancel recorded the song in 1962, and since then used Sheila as her pseudonym.
 It was released in France by Philips Records.

-English band Status Quo covered this song on the U.K. version of their 1968 album Picturesque Matchstickable Messages from the Status Quo, and in the 2003 and 2009 remasterings of the same title.
+English band Status Quo covered the song on the U.K. version of their 1968 album Picturesque Matchstickable Messages from the Status Quo, and in the 2003 and 2009 remasterings of the same title.

-In 1979, Leif Garrett released a version of the song as a single in Australia, which reached #63.
+In 1979, Leif Garrett released a version of the song as a single in Australia, which reached No. 63.
 It was featured on his album Feel the Need.

 The song was also covered by the Greg Kihn Band on their 1981 album RocKihnRoll.

 During the 1980s, radio station KKRZ-FM in Portland, Oregon, recorded a parody of the song called "Shut Up Sheela", which mocked Ma Anand Sheela's habit of using profanity in media interviews.
-At the time, followers of the Bhagwan Shree Rajneesh had attempted to win elected seats in the government of rural Wasco County, Oregon, by bussing-in homeless people and encouraging them to vote in county elections.
+At the time, followers of the Bhagwan Shree Rajneesh had attempted to win elected seats in the government of rural Wasco County, Oregon, by bussing in homeless people and encouraging them to vote in county elections.
 The parody was released on a 45 record, to raise funds to assist in caring for these homeless, many of whom were abandoned after the electoral takeover failed.
 Several leaders of the Rajneesh movement, including Sheela, were arrested in connection with a bioterror attack perpetrated by members of the group.